temporary766-creator/Task1/README.md

 - `Task1_Report.pdf`: One-page report with summary & visuals

 ## How to Run
 1. Open `Task1_Titanic_Preprocessing.ipynb` in Jupyter Notebook / JupyterLab / VSCode.
+Ensure the dataset is there.
+If not working then please download in from here(I have addded).
 2. Run all cells to reproduce preprocessing steps.